nginx-proxy/nginx-proxy/docs/README.md

 - `port` = default port
 - `dest` = ""

-The following examples use an hypotetical container running services on port 80, 8000 and 9000:
+The following examples use an hypothetical container running services on port 80, 8000 and 9000:

 #### Multiple ports routed to different hostnames